 8. The Definitive Guide to Point and Figure

 The Definitive Guide to Point and Figure by Jeremy du Plessis is a book about the point and figure charting method.
 The book covers everything from how to set up a chart to identifying trendlines and formations.

 It also includes several case studies demonstrating how point and figure can be used to spot opportunities in the market.

 Understanding point and figure charting is essential to the IFTA certification, and there are questions in the exam paper on this topic.
 Point & Figure (P&F) was a real eye-opener for me.

-Many of the major stock market analysis software offer P&F charts now as standard, which is a welcome resurgence of the technique.
-To see which software has P&F charts read the article: What is Point & Figure Charting?
+A few major stock market analysis software offer P&F charts now as standard, which is a welcome resurgence of the technique.
+To see which software has P&F charts, read the article: What is Point & Figure Charting?

 9. R N Elliott’s Masterworks